 Florida Paycheck Calculator Guide

 Florida is one of the most tax-friendly states in America for workers — no state income tax, no local income tax, and no state estate tax.
-Whether you earn $40,000 or $400,000, your paycheck in Florida is subject only to federal income tax and FICA.
-This guide covers everything Florida workers need to know about their paychecks in 2026, including how Florida compares to high-tax states and what other taxes Florida residents do pay.
+I've talked to workers who moved from New York or California to Florida at the same salary and were stunned by how much larger their first paycheck was.
+Nothing changed except the state on their driver's license.
+Whether you earn $40,000 or $400,000, your Florida paycheck is subject only to federal income tax and FICA.
+Here's everything you need to know about Florida paychecks in 2026, including what Florida residents do pay — because it's not nothing.

 Calculate Your Take-Home Pay